College of William & Mary

 What have been your favorite times at William & Mary?

 I think spring once it gets warm out.
 Everything changes on campus.
 People are in a better mood and are studying outside and it feels like the end of the year is near.
 I really love springtime.

 What is the impact of Greek life on nightlife?

 I think it’s not as big as freshman are told.
 Freshman year I felt like I had to rush because I wanted to go to parties and the only way I would be able to do that was by joining a sorority, but I don’t think that was true.
 Most of the big parties are thrown by Greek organizations, but there are always a lot of other stuff going on that other clubs are hosting, they’re just harder to find out about when you’re an underclassman.

-What alternatives to a party or a bar do you like to do for a night out?
+What alternatives to a party or a bar do you like for a night out?

 I felt like there was always somebody else I could find who didn’t want to go out and we would just watch Netflix and stuff like that.
 My friends and I like board games, so we’d play board games sometimes.
 That was never really an issue.